SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 3. Copy & paste the successful deployement of the **Image Segmentation Deployment ID** into package.json, replacing this variable `_AICORE_IMAGESEG_DEPLOYMENT_ID_`, under cds > aicore > inferences > imageseg.
 4. Copy & paste the successful deployement of the **Sound Classification Deployment ID** into package.json, replacing this variable `_AICORE_SOUNDCLASS_DEPLOYMENT_ID_`, under cds > aicore > inferences > soundclass.

-Refer here as an example of the variables defined in your [package.json](package.json).
+You may refer below as an example of the variables defined in your [package.json](package.json).

 ![Package Reference of Variables defined](https://user-images.githubusercontent.com/8436161/169464323-0100bce9-885f-4218-b67e-d608acc07bf7.png)

 ### **Step 6:** Run the `CAP App` connected to SAP BTP Services.